dristi211/DristisBooksStore/DristisBooksStore/README.txt

         References to the new Products piece to the database in the ApplicationDbContext.cs file added the
         public DbSet<Product> Products { get; set; }     //adding products to the DB

+        At 10:03

+        Added the migration AddProductToDb

+       New Migration folder timestamp: 20231117150253_AddProductToDb.cs
+                                      20231117150253_AddProductToDb.Designer